Got questions? We have answers.

 Yes.
 If a step in your break system is not realistic for your situation, or if circumstances change, you can update your loop description and generate a fresh analysis.
 The AI will take your new description and any context you add and build a revised system.
 There is no penalty for adjusting your approach - finding what actually works for your specific pattern is the whole point.

-Loop Breaker AI is a self-guided behaviour change tool — it is not a crisis service and cannot provide emergency support.
+Loop Breaker AI is a self-guided behaviour change tool.
+It is not a crisis service and cannot provide emergency support.
 If you are experiencing a mental health crisis, please reach out to a professional service immediately.

 Reach out or start your free account and explore the app yourself.